rland93/mlsuio/content/posts/you-have-type-1-2.md

 This is not bad, but not great either.
 See my disclaimer above.

 A good overview of gaussian process regression can be found in [*Gaussian Processes for Machine Learning*, by Carl Edward Rasmussen and Christopher K. I. Williams](https://gaussianprocess.org/gpml/chapters/) -- it's available for free online at that link.
-Quite math haevy.
+Quite math heavy.
 Since I already read a lot of the Rasmussen book and I haven't touched GPR for a couple years, I looked at [Quick Start to Gaussian Process Regression](https://towardsdatascience.com/quick-start-to-gaussian-process-regression-36d838810319) on Towards Data Science for a quicker `sklearn.gaussian_process` tutorial.
 The `gaussian_process` [api](https://scikit-learn.org/stable/modules/gaussian_process.html) is quite intuitive and easy to follow with a bit of background on GPR.

 What we do is load the data into pandas and create the necessary objects for fitting: